Giant-Size Creatures #1

 Inker: Vince Colletta

-Review: The Cat seemed bound for obscurity but writer Tony Isabella transforms her into something pretty cool.
+Review: The Cat (see review) seemed bound for obscurity but writer Tony Isabella transforms her into something pretty cool.
 Now known as Tigra, the character is given an interesting back story involving a secret race of Cat People.
 Don Perlin and Vince Colletta’s art is dated but serviceable.

 Title: “Where Walks the Werewolf!”

 Synopsis: A doctor’s plan to cure a friend’s blindness goes horribly wrong when he accidentally uses spinal fluid from a werewolf.